kylerNat/Windows-Taskbar-Hider/README.md

 * Download and run the exe [here](build/Taskbar%20Hider.exe)

 * To have the program run on startup place the exe inside: `%AppData%\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

+## Usage
+Press the windows key to show the taskbar.

+If you need to click icons in the notification area, hold the windows key to prevent the taskbar from disappearing when it looses focus.